Colorectal Cancer Treatment

 There are usually no immediate side effects from each radiation treatment.
-Most patients develop mild fatigue that builds up gradually over the course of therapy.
-This slowly goes away one to two months following the radiation therapy.
-Some patients develop some reddening, dryness and itching of the skin after a few weeks.
+Most patients gradually develop mild fatigue over the course of therapy.
+This slowly goes away one to two months following treatment.
+Some patients develop some redness, dryness, and itching of the skin after a few weeks.
 Other patients develop substantial irritation.

-Skin reactions usually heal completely within a few weeks of completing radiotherapy.
+Skin reactions usually heal completely within a few weeks of completing treatment.

-Diarrhea, frequent bowel movements or appetite loss is likely to occur at some point during the course of treatment.
-Generally, side effects stop gradually once treatment is discontinued, but often bowel function remains altered from what it was before the disease started.
+Diarrhea, frequent bowel movements, or appetite loss is likely to occur at some point during the course of treatment.
+Generally, side effects stop gradually once treatment ceases, but bowel function may remain different from what it was before the disease started.

 What kind of treatment follow-up should I expect?